Awutu-Senya West (Ghana parliament constituency)

 Awutu-Senya West is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Gizella Akushika Tetteh-Agbotui is the member of parliament for the constituency.
 The Awutu-Senya West constituency is located in the Awutu Senya District of the Central Region of Ghana.
 In 2012, ahead of the 2012 elections, the Awutu-Senya West Constituency was carved out of the then Awutu-Senya constituency.

 Boundaries

 The seat is located entirely within the Awutu Senya District of the Central Region of Ghana.